juju/docs/src/en/commands.md

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

    _-c, --controller (= "")_

       Controller to operate in

    _--config  (= )_

       Path to YAML model configuration file or individual options (--config config.yaml [--config key=value ...])

    _--credential (= "")_

       Credential used to add the model

+   _--no-switch  (= false)_

+      Do not switch to the newly created controller

    _--owner (= "")_

       The owner of the new model if not the current user

    **Details:**